Malaclord/ClientCommands/README.md

 # ClientCommands

 Adds a couple client utilities in the form of commands.
-All commands that give you / modifiy your items are **Creative Only**, so while they do work on servers they can't be used to cheat.

 ## Curent tools